SondreNilsen/Shiny.RAND12/README.md

 ------------------------------------------------------------------------

-*Created by Sondre Aasen Nilsen, on Behalf of Center for Patient-Reported Data, Haukeland University Hospital, Bergen, Norway.*
+*Created by Sondre Aasen Nilsen, on behalf of the Center for Patient-Reported Data, Haukeland University Hospital, Bergen, Norway.*